-Neretva, Vjosa or Una are only some of those rivers that are music to the ears of fly fishermen who have been lucky enough to fish in one of them or simply visit those waters.
-For others, like me, living in central Europe it is hard to believe that beautiful wild rivers do still exist so close to a such highly industrialized and urbanized region like western Europe.
+Neretva, Vjosa or Una are only some of those rivers that are music to the ears of fly fishermen.
+At least for the ones who have been lucky enough to fish them or simply visit those waters.
+For others, like me, living in central Europe it is hard to believe that beautiful wild rivers do still exist.
+Moreover, so close to a such highly industrialized and urbanized region like western Europe.

 However these wild rivers are in danger.
-The entire region stretching from Slovenia in the north all the way to northern Greece is threatened by plans to erect close to 3,000 hydropower plants and dams.
-These plans would include river basins south of the Danube from Hungary to Bulgaria as well as Aegean Sea drainages of eastern Turkey, an area spanning 450,000 km² – bigger than California.
+The region stretches from Slovenia in the north all the way to northern Greece.
+Plans to erect close to 3,000 hydropower plants and dams threaten this region.
+These plans would include river basins south of the Danube from Hungary to Bulgaria.
+They also comprise the Aegean Sea drainages of eastern Turkey.
+That’s an area spanning 450,000 km² – bigger than California.

-Organizations like Riverwatch and Euronatur have teamed up to create the “Save the Blue Heart” campaign that tries to save these last wild rivers of Europe from hydropower projects.
+Organizations like Riverwatch and Euronatur have teamed up to create the “Save the Blue Heart” campaign.
+It tries to save these last wild rivers of Europe from hydropower projects.
 Their focus is on proving that these water systems are Europe’s fish sanctuary.
 A study done in cooperation with the University of Graz, Austria, shows that 113 endangered fish species find habitat in the wild rivers between Slovenia and Greece.
 No other region in Europe even comes close.
-These species require rivers for spawning and their habitats could be threatened by water level changes of lakes or springs due to hydropower development.
+These species require rivers for spawning.
+Their habitats could be threatened by water level changes of lakes or springs due to hydropower development.

 Assoc.
 Prof. Dr. Steven Weiss and his colleagues predict that 49 freshwater fish species are faced with either the threat of extinction or loss of between 50% and 100% of their Balkan distribution if hydropower plants are erected across the region.

-“Of these, eleven endemic species are threatened with extinction, seven will become critically endangered, and the number of endangered species will double to twenty-four.
-For 68 of 69 endemic species, habitat losses are estimated between 30 and 100%, resulting in increased levels of endangerment for essentially the entire endemic fauna.
-Additionally, the four migratory sturgeon species would essentially lose their potential for rehabilitation in the lower Danube if additional dams were constructed there”, according to the study.
+“Of these, eleven endemic species are threatened with extinction, seven will become critically endangered.
+The number of endangered species will double to twenty-four.
+For 68 of 69 endemic species, habitat losses are estimated between 30 and 100%.
+This results in increased levels of endangerment for essentially the entire endemic fauna.
+Additionally, the four migratory sturgeon species would essentially lose their potential for rehabilitation in the lower Danube.
+That’s if additional dams were constructed there”, according to the study.

-As part of the study the scientists also took a closer look at a number of wild rivers with strategic conservation interests such as the Sava in Slovenia and Croatia; the Kolpa on the Croatian-Slovenian border; the Una on the Croatian-Bosnian Herzegovinian border, the Lim in Montenegro and the Sana in Bosnia-Herzegovina.
+As part of the study the scientists also took a closer look at wild rivers with strategic conservation interests.
+These rivers include the Sava in Slovenia and Croatia; the Kolpa on the Croatian-Slovenian border; the Una on the Croatian-Bosnian Herzegovinian border, the Lim in Montenegro and the Sana in Bosnia-Herzegovina.

-These rivers are crucial to conserving self-sustaining populations of key species, such as the endangered hucho hucho (Danube Salmon), a fish closely related to a symbol of the wild that many fly fishermen have heard of before: Taimen.
-In addition, multiple smaller rivers (Cetina River, Croatia; Kalamas River, Greece; Treska River, Republic of Macedonia) are discussed as critical habitat for species whose global existence is endangered, such as the softmouth trout if all or most of the planned hydropower schemes in the distribution range of the species were to be built.
+These rivers are crucial to conserving self-sustaining populations of key species.
+These include the endangered hucho hucho (Danube Salmon).
+This fish is closely related to a symbol of the wild that many fly fishermen have heard of before: Taimen.
+In addition, multiple smaller rivers (Cetina River, Croatia; Kalamas River, Greece; Treska River, Republic of Macedonia) are discussed as critical habitat for species whose global existence is endangered.
+This includes the softmouth trout.
+It’s the case if most of the planned hydropower in the distribution range of the species were built.

 Hydropower often has the perception of being a form of clean energy, at least amongst large parts of society.
 Obviously all forms of energy generation have an impact on the environment.
 But hydropower has the most significant ecological impacts when compared with other methods of renewable energy.
-Several studies show a loss of fish species, reduced abundance because of the loss or fragmentation of habitat and the disruption of the hydrological regime. (see page 10 of the study).
+Several studies show a loss of fish species.
+They also indicated reduced abundance because of the loss or fragmentation of habitat and the disruption of the hydrological regime. (see page 10 of the study).

-Riverwatch and Euronatur have kicked off the “Save the Blue Heart” campaign a few years ago and tried to support local communities in countries like Bosnia-Herzegovina, Croatia, Albania and Macedonia to start protesting the dams in their respective regions.
-Outdoor brand Patagonia has joined the cause and helped create a film about the “Save the Blue Heart” campaign that premiered in Bosnia-Herzegovina on April 28, 2018.
-The film will be shown around the globe in the following weeks to raise awareness and to ultimately help save the last wild rivers of Europe.
+Riverwatch and Euronatur have kicked off the “Save the Blue Heart” campaign a few years ago.
+They tried to support local communities in countries like Bosnia-Herzegovina, Croatia, Albania and Macedonia.
+They helped them to start protesting the dams in their respective regions.
+Outdoor brand Patagonia has joined the cause and helped create a film about the “Save the Blue Heart” campaign.
+It premiered in Bosnia-Herzegovina on April 28, 2018.
+The film will be shown around the globe in the following weeks to raise awareness.
+Ultimately it aims at helping to save the last wild rivers of Europe.